DONATE

 Where can I get more information on the Direct Access Laboratory Tests?

 The laboratory results of Direct Access Laboratory Testing (DALT) require additional expert interpretation and do not substitute for medical advice, diagnosis, or treatment, which should be based on your physician’s professional judgment, including his/her review of your test results, the findings of physical examination, and the review of your personal and family medical history.
-DAT laboratory results are not sent to your physician.
+DALT laboratory results are sent to MyChart.
 You are responsible for distribution of your reports to your physician and for scheduling a follow-up appointment to discuss your results with your physician.

 Urgent/Emergent Results: The client purchasing DALT services understands that DALT services are not appropriate for urgent or emergent needs.